Contact us

 Malta Retirement Programme

-Enacted by Legal Notice 317 of 2012, the Malta Retirement Programme Rules introduce a new Malta special tax status for EU/EEA/Swiss individual pensioners.
+Since 2012, Malta taxes overseas pensions received by a EU/EEA/Swiss pensioner or retiree at a flat rate of tax.
+Enacted by Legal Notice 317 of 2012, the Malta Retirement Programme introduce a new Malta special tax status for EU/EEA/Swiss individual pensioners.

-Maltese residents enjoying special tax status under the Malta Retirement Programme are subject to tax at a flat rate of 15% on foreign-sourced income remitted to Malta, subject to a minimum tax payment (below).
+Maltese residents enjoying special tax status under the Malta Retirement Programme are subject to tax at a flat rate of 15% on foreign-sourced income remitted to Malta, subject to a minimum tax payment.
 Double tax relief is available under the various methods for double tax relief provided by Maltese tax law, including a wide network of double tax treaties signed by Malta.

 The application for Special Tax Status must be undertaken on behalf of an applicant by an Authorised Registered Mandatory and is subject to a fee of €2,500.